tourkaman/PDC-support-web/documents/running/managing_files/data_management.rst

 This section gives you information about PDC's storage solutions.
 Before following this section, make sure you can login to a PDC system.

 Working with PDC would involves transferring data back and forth between your local machine and PDC, or between different systems at PDC.
-PDC offers two storage systems AFS and CFS(Klemming), and an efficient usage of PDC would involve knowing when to use what.
+PDC offers two storage systems AFS and CFS(Lustre), and an efficient usage of PDC would involve knowing when to use what.

 File transfer
 -------------